lammps/lammps/doc/src/fix_selfpropel.rst

    to turn off the virial contribution of this fix).
 Again, see :ref:`(Winkler) <Winkler1>` for discussion of why this is the case.

+   Furthermore, when dealing with active systems, the temperature is no longer well defined.
+Therefore, one should ensure that the *virial* flag is used if computing pressure with the :doc:`compute pressure` command (turning off temperature contributions).

+This command is extremely similar to :doc:`fix propel/self <fix_propel_self>`
+(when the latter has the *quat* keyword invoked).
+There are two differences between this command and :doc:`fix propel/self <fix_propel_self>`.
+Firstly, this command uses dipoles to indicate the direction of self-propulsion (vs ellipsoid quaternions).
+There is no real advantage/disadvantage of using dipole or quaternions that the author can see.
+The second difference is that this command allows for the calculation of the active pressure.
+This is the reason why this new command exists, as it is useful to be able to compute the pressure of the system.

 ----------

 Restart, fix_modify, output, run start/stop, minimize info